-Watch TV without Cable Live on DIRECTV NOW
+Watch TV Without Cable Live on AT&T TV

-DIRECTV NOW gives you the choice between multiple packages.
-You can enjoy local channels in some areas, though it will ultimately depend on your location.
+AT&T TV gives you the choice between multiple packages.
+You can enjoy local channels in most areas, though it will ultimately depend on your location.
 You’ll also have channels like ESPN, USA, TNT, TBS, Freeform, FX, and others.
 The actual channel lineup will depend on the package you choose.
-Prices start at $50 and that includes 40+ channels.
-This package is unique compared to some because it offers HBO at no additional charge.
-All packages also include a cloud-DVR with limited space and an on-demand library filled with previously aired content.
-Here’s more on DIRECTV NOW:

 - HBO is included in the Plus and Max plans at no additional cost

-- Local channels are available in each package, but are only offered live in select cities
+- Local channels are available in each package

 - The cloud-based DVR features limited space